 Indians did not understand the white man coming in and destroying the earth.
 The Indians had no concept of that and the white man did not even have the courtesy of asking the Indians how to care for the land or even say “Thank You” for the gift of the land.

 The government sectioned a lot of Indian reservations on bad land, meaning the Indians did not have good dirt and the land was not profitable.
 While Indians do have a choice of leaving the reservations, it’s where their family is and it is their land.
 So the choice to leave is really no choice at all.

-I am saddened by the lost stories of Native American contributions in our land.
-I can count on one hand the number of times I have interacted with a Native American.
-When I look around, Native American stories are not in my face.
+I am saddened by the lost stories of Native American history and contributions.
+I can count on one hand the number of times I have knowingly interacted with a Native American.
+When I look around, Native American stories are not always visible.
 Do you fear the Native American heritage and contributions will be lost?

-There are so few remaining American Indians, though many people may have Indian blood in them and not know it.
+There are so few remaining American Indians, though many people may have Indian blood in them and don’t know it.
 Few people are connected to their original tribes.

 I do fear the culture and traditions of the American Indian will not continue.
 A lot of American Indian history is oral, and not written, so a lot of the Indian stories in the history books are wrong.
 For the Indians who wanted the American life, the message was clear “leave that Indian mess alone.”

 For example, my parents encouraged me to marry outside of my culture, particularly to an upper crust white male.
 (Note: Kimberly married a man from the Chickhominy tribe in Virginia.
 They have three children and have been married for 16 years.)
 In the mind of Indians, the idea of success shifted from culture and values, to “get education and make money.”
 To become successful on those terms, individual Indians (who come from a culture where the group is valued above individualism) had to leave their people, their culture, and their land to assimilate into the “white man’s” American world.